Frequently Asked Questions

 4. Is my money safe with Regent FE?

 Yes.
 We are Authorised by the FCA.
 You can view our licence on the FCA register by searching for our reference number: 543156.
-Your money is held in segregated client accounts with leading UK banks.
-All you money are kept separate from the company's own accounts, meaning that they can not be touched by either us or our creditors.
-Regent FE is authorised by the UK FCA, and therefore meets stringent UK regulation criteria for capital requirements, segregation of duties, policies and procedures.
+Your money is held in segregated, safeguarding accounts with leading UK banks.
+Your money will be kept separate from the company's own funds at all times, meaning that they can not be touched by either us or our creditors.
+Regent FE is authorised by the UK Financial Conduct Authority, and therefore meets stringent UK regulation criteria for capital requirements, segregation of duties, policies and procedures.

 5. Is my data safe with Regent FE?

 1. What types of payments does Regent FE offer?